 With the winter firmly upon us in the UK now and Christmas fast approaching, we’re wondering what those of our students who celebrate Christmas might be doing at this time of year.
 We’ve looked around the world and found some of the most fun and interesting Christmas traditions – and please do share your own in the comments as well.

 Visit anyone in Sweden who celebrates Christmas and you’ll find Yule Goat decorations: a decoration made of straw in the shape of a goat, wrapped with red ribbon.
 They might be put on shelves or used as decorations on the tree.
 Its origin isn’t precisely known, but it connects to several pre-Christian pagan beliefs, that have then been absorbed into Christian celebrations.

 But the Yule Goat isn’t always Christmas decoration-sized.
 The city of Gävle every year builds one or more giant versions – currently the record height stands at just under 15 metres – also made of straw.
 The straw makes the construction a target for arsonists, and this tradition, since its inception in 1966, has become something of a game of wits between the builders of the goat and the vandals.
-The arsonists usually win, but the 2017 goat survived until after Christmas; you can check its Twitter account to see how the goat is faring this year.

 2. Japan: a romantic occasion – or time for KFC